Skip to main content

 Who will I see at my genetics clinic appointment?

-You will be seen by a member of the medical genetics team - a doctor (a consultant or a specialist registrar) or a genetic counsellor.
+You will be seen by a member of the Genomic medicine team- a doctor (a consultant or a specialist registrar) or a Genetic Counsellor.

 How long is the appointment?